Keisuke Honda: Early career

-VVV-Venlo

 On 16 January 2008, Honda signed a two and half-year deal with Eredivisie side VVV-Venlo.
 In his first six months at VVV, he experienced relegation for the first time in his professional career as his new side went down to Eerste Divisie, the second division.
 In the 2008–09 season, he scored 16 goals in 36 league appearances to help the team back into the Eredivisie.
 He became known as Keizer Keisuke (meaning Emperor Keisuke) among the club's fans.
 Also, Honda introduced his agent, Tetsuro Kiyooka, to Maya Yoshida in 2008 and led him to VVV-Venlo two years later.

 CSKA Moscow

 At the end of December 2009, Honda transferred to Russian club CSKA Moscow.
 Honda signed a 4-year contract.
 The transfer fee was undisclosed, but VVV-Venlo was said to be very content with the fee as it almost matched their asking price; it is believed to be in the region of €6 million.
 Honda made his debut for CSKA in the UEFA Champions League match against Sevilla.
 In the second leg in Seville, he scored the winning goal through a direct free kick for CSKA after having set up the first goal for Tomáš Necid.
 This secured a 2–1 (3–2 aggregate) victory to send the club to the quarterfinals, making Honda the first Japanese player to be in the quarter-finals as well as the first to score in the knock-out stages.
 Honda scored his first league goal on 12 March 2010, in the home match against Amkar Perm.
 He scored the goal in the third minute of injury time, slotting home a pass from Necid with his left.
 With the goal, he secured the win for CSKA Moscow.

 Honda picked up his first piece of silverware with CSKA on 22 May 2011, coming on as a second-half substitute for Alan Dzagoev in a 2–1 defeat of Alania Vladikavkaz in the Russian Cup final.
 He netted two goals in the first half of CSKA's match against Krylia Sovetov three days later, a match that ended in a 3–0 victory for his side.
 On 16 September 2012, Honda scored twice off passes from Ahmed Musa, scoring the only goals in a league victory over Alania.

 On 13 July 2013, Honda scored CSKA's first and third goals in the club's 3–0 victory over Zenit in the Russian Super Cup match in Rostov.
 In 2013 summer transfer window, he entered the final six months of his contract with CSKA and became free to talk to other clubs, expressing his interest in moving to a bigger club.
 On 11 December 2013, CSKA announced the conclusion of Honda's time at the club.